jeffreykegler/hoonlint/misc/whitespace.md

 ### Split 0-running hoons

-This example is the beginning and end of a long split 0-running hoon, which starts at line 84 of `avro/sur/twitter.hoon`.
+This example is the beginning and end of a long split 0-running hoon.

+*From `avro/sur/twitter.hoon`, lines 84-194:*
 ```
     :~
       [  {$mentions $~}                %get   /statuses/mentions-timeline  ]